 Bryan’s HOPE has always been eager to be part of the solution that reduces and possibly helps eliminates the heroin epidemic.
 We provide informed, educated and supportive resource services and information at each of our meetings and events.
 We have been blessed to work with some wonderful volunteers who give heart and sole.

 However it is going to take a lot more than a bunch of mom’s running around crying fowl!
 Sadly, until it takes someone you love, people really don’t care.

 If nothing changes, nothing changes.
 Be part of the change you want to see.

-Bryan’s HOPE is eager to be part of the solution that reduces and/or eliminates the heroin epidemic, but that is not enough.
-We need ALL aspects of our community and society to recognize and provide awareness, education and support services–not just parents but Schools, Community Function groups, Churches, Employers, Politicians, Police, Community and State Mental Health authorities, Local Government, State Government and Federal Government, just to mention a few.
+We need ALL sectors of our community and society to recognize and provide awareness, education and support services–not just parents but Schools, Community Function groups, Churches, Employers, Politicians, Police, Community and State Mental Health authorities, Local Government, State Government and Federal Government, just to mention a few.

 Join our Facebook group by clicking here.

 To report any drug activity in Waterford, MI please call the Police Tip Line at 248-672-COPS (2677)

 Call 248-858-1710 Oakland County Sheriff Narcotics Enforcement Team